franzzfher/kueski/others/cluster_approach.md

 3. **Stability**: Clusters should be re-validated monthly to ensure the K-Means centroids remain representative of current behavior.

 **Document Version**: 1.0

-**Owner**: Data Science / Risk Analytics Team

----

-**Would you like me to generate a Python template to help you start the K-Means implementation for this data?**